Celebrate learning . . . Olympics-Style Training

 - The Olympics Commentator – Challenge teams to come up with an Olympic-style Commentary on their interaction with your course content.
 They can discuss how they got started with the material; where they ran into adversity; how they overcame it; what led to their success.

 - Leadership and Coaching – Discuss what makes Olympic coaches effective.
 How do they respond to their athletes when they succeed?
-How do they behave when they fail?
+Do coaches respond differently when the athletes don’t perform at their best?
 How do they prepare them for adversity?